 We made this progress because we take a holistic approach to meet our environmental goals, harnessing the collective and deliberate efforts of our global network of dedicated colleagues.

 Our manufacturing and R&D sites have long-term environmental sustainability masterplans outlining planned actions to reduce impact.
 These actions range in scale and complexity.
 For example, we look for opportunities to design environmental sustainability attributes into new facility or renovation projects so we can deliver greener buildings.
-We try to replace equipment at end of life with energy-efficient alternates.
+We try to replace equipment at end of life with energy-efficient alternatives.
 We invest in no/low carbon technologies at our sites and in programmes that enable sourcing of clean energy from renewable sources.
 We also endeavour to undertake process enhancements within our product manufacturing processes to reduce the number of steps and resources required.

 What does Pfizer’s goal of Net Zero by 2040 mean?